spacelift-io/user-documentation/docs/integrations/cloud-providers/gcp.md

 ![](../../assets/screenshots/IAM\_–\_IAM\_\_\_admin\_–\_spacelift\_io\_–\_Google\_Cloud\_Platform.png)

-{% hint style="info" %}
+!!! info
     In the above example, we made the service account an owner of the organization, giving it full access to all resources.
 Depending on your use case, this may or may not be what you want.
-{% endhint %}

 We can do the same on the project level, too.
 In fact, the process looks absolutely identical except that projects are represented by a different icon in the dropdown.
 Go figure: